Ameer2000Mzori/Bankist-Complete/README.md

 # 📖 About This Project <a name="about-project"></a>

-> GitHub Profiles A website built with HTML, SCSS, and TypeScript, utilizing the GitHub API and Axios for seamless data retrieval.
-Linters are employed to maintain clean code.
-Explore the live demo to search for any GitHub user.
+> Bankist-Complete is a sleek website built with HTML, SCSS, and JavaScript.
+Easily create, log in, delete accounts, transfer money to predefined users, and make money requests.
+Experience automatic logout for added security when there's no mouse movement.
+Explore the live demo for a hands-on preview.

 # Sample Of Website <a name="Sample-Of-Website"></a>